Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/duplication.rst

 Objects to Scene
    Links the selected objects into a different scene than the current one.
-   The *Link Objects to Scene* operator panel lets you choose between scenes.
+   The *Link Objects to Scene* in the :ref:`ui-redo-last` panel lets you choose between scenes.

    This makes the same object exist in more than one scene at once, including its position and animation data.